-This scepticism of the status quo was also captured in a vast number of best-seller books (such as PostCapitalism: A Guide to our Future by Paul Mason, Age of Anger: A History of the Present by Pankaj Mishra, The Age of Surveillance Capitalism by Shoshana Zuboff and The Retreat of Western Liberalism by Edward Luce).
-They present evidence for the emerging contradictions within our economic system and the failures of the liberal project that has been the ideological foundation of both the global economic system and the national policies that have enabled its growth.
+This scepticism of the status quo was also captured in a large number of best-seller books (such as PostCapitalism: A Guide to our Future by Paul Mason, Age of Anger: A History of the Present by Pankaj Mishra, The Age of Surveillance Capitalism by Shoshana Zuboff and The Retreat of Western Liberalism by Edward Luce).1 They present evidence for the emerging contradictions within our economic system and the failures of the liberal project that has been the ideological foundation of both the global economic system and the national policies that have enabled its growth.
 Most of these books blame the current situation on the emergence of a new kind of post-industrial, digital economy.

 Coinciding with these developments, a wave of basic income experiments took place in a number of countries, regions and cities.
-The experiments attracted phenomenal global interest and enthusiasm, making universal basic income (UBI) the first truly global policy initiative of the post-industrial age.
-UBI seemed to invigorate the promise of fairness and equal opportunity in societies challenged by changing the structures of the global economy, employment patterns and subsequently tightening the constraints of public budgets.
+The experiments attracted phenomenal global interest and enthusiasm, making Universal Basic Income (UBI) the first truly global policy initiative of the post-industrial age.
+UBI seemed to invigorate the promise of fairness and equal opportunity in societies challenged by the changing structures of the global economy, changing employment patterns and tightening public budgets.

-The years 2015-2018 will very probably be remembered as the period when people started questioning how well the combination of global capitalism and national welfare states can continue to deliver on the promises of the 20th century.
+The years 2015-2018 will very likely be remembered as the period when people started questioning how well the combination of global capitalism and national welfare states can continue to deliver on the promises of the 20th century.

 The three parallel phenomena of rising populist groups, best-seller books and UBI experiments do not necessarily have much in common.
-They differ in terms of their level of abstraction, solution orientation and the people they manage to mobilize.
-Yet they all refer to the same issues that shape experiences of the contemporary economy that we all encounter.
+They differ in terms of their level of abstraction, solution orientation and the people they mobilise.
+Yet they all refer to the same issues that shape our experiences of the contemporary economy.